DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Aura of Defensive Damage**

 - Description: Protecting others from harm can be challenging when you can't be multiple places at once.
 Radiating an Aura helps.
 - Mechanic: Minor.
-For 1 PP, Allied creatures within range gain the effects of your Aura for 1 minute.
-When a creature is hit by a melee attack, the attacker takes 1 damage.
+For 1 PP, Allied creatures within range gain the effects of your Aura.
+For one minute, when a creature is hit by a melee attack, the attacker takes 1 damage.
 - XP: 2
 - AOE: Aura 6
 - Prereq Role: Defender